 Gabe finished the bowl, set it down, and slid it back to Jordan.
 The pain felt like a radio on in another room — easily ignored.
 “Fine,” he said.
 “Tell me.”

 Jordan squeezed his shoulder, and smiled.
 “You stumbled into a new world in Cairo, a world on whose edges I’ve lived all my life.
 There are two factions: Call them the Ice and the Flame.
 Their leaders have been fighting a secret war for a very long time, with people like me caught in the middle.”
 Her smile turned sad.
 “Sound familiar?”

+He nodded.
 “Good.
 When you need to vomit, use the bucket beside you.”